Coastal-Imaging-Research-Network/PIXel-Toolbox/README.md

 # PIXel-Toolbox
-Routines to create pixel lists for stack collections
+Routines to create pixel lists for stack collections.
+See the pixelToolboxManual.pdf for more info.